harveyff/whisperX-FastAPI/README.md

 ## System Requirements

-- NVIDIA GPU with CUDA 12.8+ support
+- NVIDIA GPU with CUDA 12.8+ support (CUDA 13.0 runtime is compatible)
+  - **Note for RTX 5090 users**: Ensure PyTorch 2.8.0+ is installed for compute capability 12.0 support
 - At least 8GB RAM (16GB+ recommended for large models)
 - Storage space for models (varies by model size):
   - tiny/base: ~1GB